094459/newsletter-oss-projects/README.md

 **Log-Analyzer-with-MCP**

 [Log-Analyzer-with-MCP](https://github.com/awslabs/Log-Analyzer-with-MCP) - this repo provides a Model Context Protocol (MCP) server that provides AI assistants access to AWS CloudWatch Logs for analysis, searching, and correlation.
 The README provides everything you need to get started, as well as providing links that dive deeper into how this works. (#209)

+**LogCost**

+[LogCost](https://aws-oss.beachgeek.co.uk/4ne) is a new tool that helps you find expensive log statements by tracking and aggregating logs at the source code level.
+Drop-in instrumentation (just import logcost) that pinpoints which lines generate the most data, helping you cut cloud logging costs by 40-60% without guessing.
+Instead of wondering where your logging costs go, LogCost shows the exact file:line, bytes logged, cost, and call count.
+Fix the top offenders and save hundreds monthly.
+Check out the README for some great examples of the output and how you can integrate this with your workloads.
+Really nice. (#217)

 **mcp**